 Acute and chronic diseases

-What is the difference between the acute, localising, resolving and chronic stages of a disease.of the senior meat inspector or n Plant Veterinary Officer (OPV) in export works.
-Remember
+What is the difference between the acute, localising, resolving and chronic stages of a disease.

+The key to being able to recognise diseases, conditions and abnormalities is knowing what is normal.
+The only way to achieve this is to practice under supervision, once the normal is fully understood the abnormal will be obvious.
+Never be afraid to ask questions of the senior meat inspector or the On Plant Veterinary Officer (OPV) in export works.
+Remember the only silly question is the one you don’t ask.

 Acute - Evidence of septicaemia indicated by such signs as petechial haemorrhage, polyserositis (straw coloured exudate with fibrin clots in cavities), reddened carcase (fever), abnormal discharges/body fluids, fever;